5 min read

 Don’t freak out!
-But illnesses—everything from STIs like chlamydia, certain cancers, infections, and blood-clotting disorders—can cause spotting.
+But illnesses — everything from STIs like chlamydia, certain cancers, infections, and blood-clotting disorders — can cause spotting.
 And let's not forget the trio of usual suspects: polycystic ovary syndrome (PCOS), endometriosis, and uterine fibroids.
 These conditions can turn your menstrual cycle into a bit of a wild card.
 If you deal with PCOS or fibroids, which can throw off your *flow* in all sorts of ways, those conditions may be to blame for some breakthrough bleeding episodes.
-If you’re worried, talk to your doctor — they’ll be able to help you figure out what’s going on and put together a treatment plan that will make you feel more in control of your body and menstrual cycle.
+If you’re worried, talk to your doctor — they’ll be able to help you figure out what’s going on and put together treatment options that will make you feel more in control of your body and menstrual cycle.

 When you get pregnant, one of the very first signs *can* be something that looks a lot like breakthrough bleeding but is actually implantation bleeding, or bleeding that occurs when a fertilized egg attaches to a uterus.
 If you think this may be what’s going on with you, take a pregnancy test or see your doc.